core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Upon receiving the first KUDOS message, PEER_1, this time acting as responder, proceeds as follows.

-1. PEER_1 attempts to verify the first KUDOS message by using a temporary Security Context CTX_1', which is derived from the retained Security Context CTX_OLD and from the value X1 and N1 exchanged in the present KUDOS execution.
+1. PEER_1 attempts to verify the first KUDOS message by using a temporary Security Context CTX_1', which is derived from the retained Security Context CTX_OLD and from the values X1 and N1 exchanged in the present KUDOS execution.

 2. The message verification inevitably fails.
 If PEER_1 is acting as CoAP server, it replies with an unprotected 4.01 (Unauthorized) CoAP response.